UtrechtUniversity/MATLAB-on-HPC/Linux_intro.md

 Other options for the copy command:
 `cp -i <file1> <file2>`
-Copies the contents of file1 into file2.
+This command copies the contents of file1 into file2.
 If file2 does not exist, it is created; otherwise, it is asked whether file2 should be overwritten with the contents of file1.

 `cp -R <dir1> <dir2>`
-Copy the contents of the directory dir1.
+This command copies the contents of the directory dir1.
 If directory dir2 does not exist, it is created.
 Otherwise, it creates a directory named dir1 within directory dir2.

 It is also possible to move one or more files or directories instead of copying with the `mv` command (syntax: `mv <file1> <file2> <file3> <dir1>`).